 Term 2: Monday 29 April to Friday 05 July

 Term 3: Monday 22 July to Friday 27 September

 Term 4: Monday 14 October to Wednesday 18 December

 2:05pm Session 3

 Supervision begins at 8.30am for those students who arrive early.

 If a student is late for school, this is recorded as a partial absence.
 Parents are asked to supply an explanation for a partial absence as they would for a full-day absence.

-Parents may choose to submit their child’s absence note electronically by using the APP function on our home page.
+Parents may choose to submit their child’s absence note electronically by using the function on the parent portal.